geshan/geshan.github.com/posts/2022-07-29-jest-tohavebeencalledwith.md

 expect(getSpy).toHaveBeenCalledWith('https://openlibrary.org/subjects/javascript.json');
 expect(getSpy).toHaveBeenCalledWith(expect.stringContaining('openlibrary.org'));
 ```
-Here the get method on Axios is expected to have been called with a string of `'https://openlibrary.org/subjects/javascript.json`.
+Here the get method on Axios is expected to have been called with a string of `https://openlibrary.org/subjects/javascript.json`.
 Another way to do it can be to only check part of the string like `expect.stringContaining('openlibrary.org');`  expects the parameter to contain `openlibrary.org`.
 It would have also passed if `ht/openlibrary.org?a=b` was used.
 You can make the [stringContainig](https://jestjs.io/docs/expect#expectstringcontainingstring) checks as strict or lenient as you want.

 If the function has been called more than once then the `toHaveBeenNthCalledWith` and `toHaveBeenLastCalledWith` can be used.
-If the function has been called 3 times and you want to validate the parameters for the second call it will be `toHaveBeenNthCalledWith(2, ‘<your-param-here`>’)` as seen above in the test with the nonexisting subject `'asdfj'`.
+If the function has been called 3 times and you want to validate the parameters for the second call it will be `toHaveBeenNthCalledWith(2, '<your-param-here>')` as seen above in the test with the nonexisting subject `'asdfj'`.
 Next, you will learn how to test a partial array and object using Jest toHaveBeenCalledWith.

 ### Jest toHaveBeenCalledWith partial array and object